Domingo-creator/RainForest/README.md

 ![rainforest_cart](https://user-images.githubusercontent.com/59151493/166296492-e360ccc0-8ba5-498e-bb46-9b91b0da614f.gif)

 Users can add, update quantities, and delete products from their cart.
-If not logged in, cart items will be stored in sessionStorage until the user logs in, at which time the cart will be merged with the users cart.
+If not logged in, cart items will be stored in a temporary cart until the user logs in, at which time the cart will be merged with the users cart.
 Users can checkout their cart when they are finished shopping, or select the **_buy now_** option to instantly checkout an item.
+When the user is on their cart page, they may choose which items they would like to checkout.
+Total costs will be determined based on selected items at the checkout page, and cart items will be deleted from the cart after payment is complete.

 ```
  let matchingCartItem = findMatchingCartItem(cartItems);